 - Most of the clip is marketed overseas through members of SAWAMBA.
 Only registered members of that organisation are allowed to bid at auctions held under the auspices of the South African Wool Exchange.

-Source: Cape Wools marketing brochure available on www.capewools.co.za and the 2015 Wool Market Value Chain Profile.
+Source: Cape Wools marketing brochure available on www.capewools.co.za and DAFF's Wool Market Value Chain Profile.

 - Next >>